Aarya01Patil/Portfolio/README.md

 To run the portfolio locally:

-Clone the repository: git clone https://github.com/your-username/react-js-portfolio.git Install dependencies: npm install
+Clone the repository: git clone link
+Install dependencies: npm install
 Start the development server: npm start
 Open your browser and navigate to http://localhost:3000